-Corteva (Buy) - After being spun off from DowDuPont, Corteva is a leading independent provider of advanced technology seeds and cropprotection chemicals to the agriculture industry.
+Corteva (Buy) - Corteva is a leading provider of advanced technology seeds and crop-protection chemicals to the agriculture industry.
 We believe the company has a strong product lineup and an attractive balance across product categories, which should position the company well for capturing long-term demand for products that enhance the productivity of farmland.
-At current levels, the share price does not adequately reflect our positive outlook, in our view.